yox92/SmartAction/README.md

 * **Cancel surgery**:
     1. Start a CMS or Surv12 action.
     2. Within **0.2 s** double‑right‑click.
-    3. The animation stops, the effect finalises, and the kit is dropped in front of you.
+    3. The animation stops, and the kit is dropped in front of you.

 A detailed log is printed to the BepInEx console/log file under the `SmartAction` tag.